This post contains affiliate links. Please see our disclosure policy.

 • Storage – Once your starter is doubling consistently you can choose to store your sourdough starter in the fridge or feed it daily and store it on the counter.

-Activate dried sourdough starter - PINTEREST IMAGE
+How to activate dried sourdough starter - Pinterest Image

-Activating A Dried Sourdough Starter
+How To Activate A Dried Sourdough Starter

-Prep Time 0 minutes
+Prep: 0 minutes

-Cook Time 0 minutes
+Cook: 0 minutes

-Total Time 3 days
+Total: 3 days

-Servings 1 Jar of Starter
+Servings: 1 Jar of Starter

 Equipment